 If you have a disability, medical condition or learning difficulty and need specific arrangements to be made, you can speak to the Study Support Service, and have your study needs assessed at the Anglia Access Centre.

 And we’ve already mentioned our iCentre team, who can answer general queries about your studies and your time at university.

 If you’re struggling with your student funding or need advice on how to take control of your money, drop in to our Student Money Advice Service.
 You can get advice on funding, benefits, other sources of income, managing your money and lots of other finance-related issues.
 If it’s extra cash you’re after, our Employment Bureau is here to help you secure paid part-time work to fit around your studies.

-If you need help with your module choices or want friendly and professional guidance about your studies, speak to your Faculty Student Adviser.
+If you need help with your module choices or want friendly and professional guidance about your studies, speak to our Student Advisers.
 They’ll help you deal with any problems you have with academic life.

 Our Chaplaincy is available to all students irrespective of faith or commitment.
 It exists to support your learning experience at Anglia Ruskin, including any spiritual and personal issues you may want to discuss in confidence.

 If you’re looking for a chance to do some volunteering, our Chaplaincy service runs annual trips to Botswana and Ukraine where you can experience new places and help local communities.